preservim/vim-pencil/README.markdown

 When editing formatted text, such as a table or code block, Vim’s autoformat will wreak havoc with the formatting.
-In these cases you will want to temporarily deactivate autoformat, such as with the `PFormatOff` or `PFormatToggle` commands described above.
+In these cases you will want to suspend autoformat for the Insert.
 However, in most cases, you won’t need to do this.

-_pencil_ will detect the syntax highlight group at the cursor position to determine whether or not autoformat should be activated.
+_pencil_ will detect the syntax highlight group at the cursor position to determine whether or not autoformat should be suspended.

-If you haven’t explicitly disabled autoformat, it will be activated at the time you enter Insert mode provided that the syntax highlighting group at the cursor position is _not_ in the blacklist.
+If you haven’t explicitly disabled autoformat, it will be suspended at the time you enter Insert mode provided that the syntax highlighting group at the cursor position is in the blacklist.

 Blacklists are now declared by file type.
 The default blacklists (and whitelists) are declared in the `plugin/pencil.vim` module.
 Here’s an